-Scotland The Brave is the smash hit celebration of the best of traditional Scottish music, song, and dance.
+Scotland The Brave is the smash hit celebration of the best of Scottish music, song, and dance.

 This spectacular production features over 100 singers, dancers, and musicians, performing popular works such as Amazing Grace, Highland Cathedral, The Gael, Ye Banks and Braes, Auld Lang Syne and many others.